DesignSafe-CI/DS_Use_Case_template/docs/vantassel_and_zhang/usecase.md

 ## Overview

-This use case is example-based meaning that its contents have been organized into self-contained examples.
+This use case is example-based meaning that is its contents have been organized into self-contained examples.
 These self-contained example are organized by machine learning algorithm.
-Importantly, the machine learning algorithm applied to the specific example provided here are not the only (or even necessarily the optimal) algorithm for that particular (or related) problem, instead the datasets considered are used merely for example and teh algorithm applied is but one of the potentially many reasonable alternatives one could use to solve that particular problem.
+Importantly, the machine learning algorithm applied to the specific example provided here are not the only (or even necessarily the optimal) algorithm for that particular (or related) problem, instead the datasets considered are used merely for example and the algorithm applied is but one of the potentially many reasonable alternatives one could use to solve that particular problem.
 The focus of these examples is to demonstrate the general procedure for applying that particular machine learning algorithm and does not necessarily indicate that this is the correct or optimal solution.